BigChemistry-RobotLab/sdl-surface-tension-simulator/README.md

 ## Acknowledgements
 Thanks to:
 * The Robotlab team from Radboud University for providing their use case and the great feedback.
-* The Robotlab team from Fontys for thier great assistance.
+* The Robotlab team from Fontys for their great assistance.
-* Peter Lambooij for his technical, chemical and mathmatical expertise and guidance.
+* Peter Lambooij for his technical, chemical, and mathematical expertise and guidance.
 * Lars van den Brandt for this for his enthusiastic engagement, assistance, and collaboration.